cap-js-community/sap-afc-sdk/README.md

 [SAP Advanced Financial Closing (AFC)](https://help.sap.com/docs/advanced-financial-closing) lets you define, automate, process, and monitor the entity close for your organization.

-- To develop and test applications build with this SDK you need a [CAP Node.js](https://www.npmjs.com/package/@sap/cds) or [CAP Java](https://www.npmjs.com/package/@sap/cds) project
+- To develop and test applications built with this SDK, you need a [CAP Node.js](https://www.npmjs.com/package/@sap/cds) or [CAP Java](https://www.npmjs.com/package/@sap/cds) project
-- To integrate you need access to an instance of [SAP Advanced Financial Closing](https://help.sap.com/docs/advanced-financial-closing)
+- To integrate, you need access to an instance of [SAP Advanced Financial Closing](https://help.sap.com/docs/advanced-financial-closing)

 ## Getting Started